JayKickliter/IPPDSP.jl/README.md

 Notice that most of the functions listed take a limited number of argument types.
 That is because IPP provides plain C functions that are statically typed.
 There are a few places I've overridden IPP's static typing.
 These are functions that are typically only used as setup functions, like generating FIR filter coefficients.

 IPP has depreciated in-place functions.
-Some not-in-place functions will work when passed the same pointer for source and destination buffer, but I haven't tested which ones work correctly yet.
+Some Not In-Place functions will work when passed the same pointer for source and destination buffer, but I haven't tested which ones work correctly yet.
 So all in-place functions you see here, denoted by a bang (`funcname!`), overwrite a vector provided by you.
 If you are doing the same operation over and over, and the output size will always be the same, using an in-place function with a pre-allocated buffer can substantially increase performance.

 **Note:** the named argument `scale` only applies when the left (or both) argument is an integer vector. ( TODO: cite Intel's explanation of this )

 ### Convolution ###

-#### In Place ####
+#### In-Place ####

 ```julia
 conv!(  y::Vector{T}, x1::Vector{T}, x2::Vector{T}[, scale = 0 ])
 ```

-#### Out of Place ####
+#### Not In-Place ####

 ```julia
 y = conv( x1::Vector{T}, x2::Vector{T}[; scale = 0 ])